|

 Tournament Miscellany

 - Trophy Check List Use this to put in your trophy order.
+(A copy also exists as a

 - Split Obligations If you're allowing coaches to split up their days among their judges, you might find that a lot of them just don't understand how to do it correctly on tabroom.
 Perhaps this short QuickTime video will help.